Models as Approximations II: A Model-Free Theory of Parametric Regression: Estimation of Regression Functionals: Canonical Decomposition of Estimation Offsets

 \subsection{Estimation Offsets}

-In Part~I we defined what we call ``estimation offsets.''
-With the availability of $\Btheta(\X)$ for arbitrary regression functionals, these can be defined in full generality:
+The conditional parameter $\Btheta(\X)$ enables us to distinguish between two sources of estimation uncertainty: (1)~the conditional response distribution and (2)~the marginal regressor distribution.
+To this end we defined in Part~I for linear OLS what we call ``estimation offsets.''
+With the availability of $\Btheta(\X)$ for regression functionals, these can be defined in full generality:

-The total EO is the deviation of the plug-in estimate from its population target.
-The noise EO is the component of the total EO that is due to the conditional distribution $Y|\Xvec$.
-The approximation EO is the component due to the randomness of $\Xvec$ in the presence of misspecification.
-These facts will be elaborated in what follows.
+The total EO is the offset of the plug-in estimate from its population target.
+The noise EO is the component of the total EO that is due to the conditional distribution $\Yvec|\Xvec$.
+The approximation EO is the part due to the randomness of $\Xvec$ under misspecification.
+These interpretations will be elaborated in what follows.

+{\bf Remark:} We repeat an observation made in Part~I, end of Section~5.
+The approximation EO $\BthetaX-\BthetaP$ could be misinterpreted as a bias because it is the difference of two targets of estimation.
+This interpretation is {\em wrong}.
+In the presence of misspecification, the approximation EO is a non-vanishing random variable.
+It will be shown to contribute not a bias to $\Bthetahat$ but a $N^{-1/2}$ term to the sampling variability of~$\Bthetahat$.